 Models of optimal experimental design typically center on the goal of collecting evidence on the effectiveness of an intervention.
-Frankel and Kasy (2020), for example, model a researcher that decides the optimal sample size for a treatment (and whether to run an experiment) as a function of the prior, the cost of collecting evidence, and other factors.
+Frankel and Kasy (2020), for example, model a researcher who decides the optimal sample size for a treatment (and whether to run an experiment) as a function of the prior, the cost of collecting evidence, and other factors.
 Azevedo et al. (forthcoming) discuss the trade-off for a given sample between running fewer treatment arms with a larger sample, or more treatment arms with less power per arm, as a function of the fatness of the tails in the distribution of treatment effects.

 For simplicity, we assume a simple, rule-of-thumb experimentation rule, based on the Cohen (1965) convention, that researchers aim for statistical power of 0.80, given an expected effect size d for a treatment arm.
-We recognize that this is a descriptive model and we do not see it as normative, given the need to take into account the cost of collecting observations, the priors, etc. Still, aiming for 0.80 power is widespread.
+This is a descriptive model and we do not see it as normative, given the need to take into account the cost of collecting observations, the priors, etc. Still, aiming for 0.80 power is widespread.
 We collected the power calculations for all pre-registrations on the AEA Registry, the largest data set we know with systematic power calculations.
 Among the 267 that were registered prior to the start of their intervention and provided a minimum detectable effect with a targeted level of power, 240 use a power target of 0.80 (Table A5).
+The senior leadership of the Nudge Units also reported to us that in their power calculations, 80% power was used as the default.

-In our setting, given the binary dependent variable, the implicit MDE d for 80 percent power can be computed using just the control take-up and the sample sizes in the control and treatment groups, all of which we observe.2 As Figure 4a shows, the Academic Journals sample has a median MDE d{AJ} of 6.30 pp., and an average MDE of 8.18 pp.; most of these studies are powered to only detect really quite large treatment effects.
-In contrast, the Nudge Units sample has a median MDE d{NU} of 0.78 pp. and an average MDE of 1.72 pp. Thus, the statistical power is an order of magnitude larger in the Nudge Units sample than in the Academic Journals sample.
+In our setting, given the binary dependent variable, the implicit MDE d for 80 percent power can be computed using just the control take-up and the sample sizes in the control and treatment groups, all of which we observe.2 As Figure 4a shows, the Academic Journals sample has a median MDE d{AJ} of 6.30 pp. and an average MDE of 8.18 pp.; most of these studies are powered to detect only quite large treatment effects.
+In contrast, the Nudge Units sample has a median MDE d{NU} of 0.80 pp. and an average MDE of 1.73 pp. Thus, the statistical power is an order of magnitude larger in the Nudge Units sample than in the Academic Journals sample.
 Figure A4a shows the corresponding difference in sample size per treatment arm: a median of 484 in the Academic Journals sample versus 10,006 in the Nudge Units sample.

-Is it plausible that the Nudge Units were expecting effect sizes of, on average, around 1 percentage point, while academics were expecting effect sizes closer to 8 pp.?
+Is it plausible that the Nudge Units were expecting effect sizes of, on average, around 1 pp., while academics were expecting effect sizes closer to 8 pp.?
 While we did not ask this question exactly, we surveyed academic researchers and nudge practitioners about their expectation for the findings of our study, as in DellaVigna and Pope (2018) and along lines outlined by DellaVigna, Pope, and Vivalt (2019).
 Specifically, we created a 10-minute survey eliciting forecasts using a convenience sample through email lists and Twitter (n=237).
 The survey explained the methodology of our analysis, described the two samples, showed participants three nudge interventions randomly drawn out of 14 exemplars, and asked for predictions (in percentage point units) of: (a) the average effect size for the Nudge Units sample; and (b) the average effect size for the Academic Journals sample.
 Among the respondents, 28 self-identify as Nudge Unit practitioners, and 66 as academic researchers.
 We focus on the predictions of these two samples, with more detail in Online Appendix A.6.